JillAClark/geoserver/doc/en/user/source/services/wfs/reference.rst

       typeName=namespace:featuretype&
       maxFeatures=N

 Exactly which N features will be returned depends in the internal structure of the data.
 However, you can sort the returned selection based on an attribute value.
-In the following example, the attribute is included in the request using the ``sortBy=property`` parameter (replace ``property`` with the attribute you wish to sort by):
+In the following example, an attribute is included in the request using the ``sortBy=property`` parameter (replace ``property`` with the attribute you wish to sort by):

 .. code-block:: xml